 If this light blinks red rapidly, it's warning you that the lamp has reached the end of its usable life.
-After this light appears, replace the lamp as soon as possible (See page E-30).
-If this is lit green continually, it indicates that the lamp mode is set to Eco.
-See the Lamp Indicator section on page E-32 for more details.
+After this light appears, replace the lamp as soon as possible (See page E-25).
+See the Lamp Indicator section on page E-27 for more details.